Best Ever Crock Pot Beef Pot Roast Recipe + Video

 Tips & Tricks For Making Chuck Roast In A Crockpot

 • Bulk With Veggies – Who doesn’t love vegetables with their pot roast?
-Onions, potatoes, and carrots are your usual suspects.
+Large chunks of onions, red potatoes, and baby carrots are your usual suspects.

 • Make It On The Stovetop – Use a Dutch oven for best results!
 After searing the meat, reduce to a simmer, cover, and cook on a low heat for 7-8 hours.